gesundelehre/gesundelehre_translate/content/static/evangelisation-freiluftpredigen/freiluftpredigen.md

 > "He which soweth sparingly shall reap also sparingly; and he which soweth bountifully shall reap also bountifully." **(2 Corinthians 9:6)**

-## A Short Geschichte of Open-Air Preaching
+## Eine Short Geschichte of Open-Air Preaching

 There are those who say that preaching in the streets was good for Biblical times, but not for today.
 Here we will do a historical study of open air preaching and its effectiveness throughout Church history.
 The subject of preaching is to be differentiated from that of "witnessing."
 The preaching spoken of throughout this history is best defined by Christ himself in **Matthew 10:27**: things heard and proclaimed from the housetops.